-- Regulations of the Executive Board - Regulations of the Supervisory Board - Regulations of the Audit Committee of the Supervisory Board - Regulations of the Remuneration Committee of the Supervisory Board - Regulations of the Selection and Appointment Committee of the Supervisory Board - Vopak Insider Trading Policy - Regulations on suspected irregularities ('whistleblower regulations') - Diversity policy.
+- Regulations of the Audit Committee of the Supervisory Board - Regulations of the Remuneration Committee of the Supervisory Board - Regulations of the Selection and Appointment Committee of the Supervisory Board - Vopak Insider Trading Policy - Regulations on suspected irregularities ('whistleblower regulations') - Diversity policy.

-The following items also appear on the Vopak website:
+The following items also appear on the Vopak

-- Articles of Association - Information on the members of the Executive Board and Supervisory Board and the composition of the core committees - Profile of the Supervisory Board - Retirement schedule for the Supervisory Board members - Retirement schedule for the Executive Board members - Policy related to bilateral contacts with shareholders - Code of Conduct - Sustainability Policy - Corporate Governance Compliance Manual - Remuneration report, containing the main points of the remuneration policy.
+- Articles of Association - Information on the members of the Executive Board and Supervisory Board and the composition of the core committees - Profile of the Supervisory Board - Retirement schedule for the Supervisory Board - · Retirement schedule for the Executive Board members - Policy related to bilateral contacts with shareholders - Code of Conduct - Sustainability Policy - Corporate Governance Compliance Manual - Remuneration report, containing the main points of the remuneration policy.